mrtstr/obsidian/mathematics/stochastics/expectation.md

 START
+Basic
 Suppose that the variables X1, . . . , Xn form a random sample of size n from a given  continuous distribution on the real line for which the p.d.f. is f .
 Find the expectation of the number of observations in the sample that fall within a specified interval a ≤ x ≤ b.
-Basic
+Back:
 $$
 \begin{split}
 &Y=\mathbb{I}\left[X_i \in [a,b]\right] \\